-As you work through the projects in this book, you will export and remove site definitions for completed projects, so your site list remains manageable.
+As you work through the projects in this book, you will export and remove site definitions for completed projects so your site list remains manageable.
 You should get into this habit so you can quickly reinstate site definitions if necessary.

-1. With the Kinetic site open in the Files panel, choose Manage Sites at the bottom of the Directory menu.
+1. With the Kinetic site open in the Files panel, click the Disconnect from Remote Server button.